DeLonghi Magnifica Evo ECAM29084SB Review: Is This $700 Machine Worth It in 2026?

 Price range: $649–749 (check current price) | Verdict: 7.8/10

-What I won’t do: pretend this machine is more than it is.
+One thing I’m not going to do is pretend this machine is more than it is.
 It’s a mid-range super-automatic.
-It makes good coffee easily.
-It doesn’t pull barista-level espresso, and anyone telling you otherwise is selling you something.
+It makes good coffee very easily.
+It does not pull barista-level espresso, and anyone telling you otherwise is selling you something.

 Quick Specifications